A Proof of the CSP Dichotomy Conjecture: The Remaining Definitions

-We say that two constraints $C_{1}$ and $C_{2}$ are \emph{adjacent} in a common variable $x$ if $\ConOne(C_{1},x)$ and $\ConOne(C_{2},x)$ are adjacent.
-A formula is called \emph{connected} if every constraint in the formula is rectangular and for every two constraints there exists a path that connects them.
-It can be shown (see Corollary~\ref{PathInConnectedComponent}) that every two constraints with common variable in a connected instance are adjacent.
+We say that two rectangular constraints $C_{1}$ and $C_{2}$ are \emph{adjacent} in a common variable $x$ if $\ConOne(C_{1},x)$ and $\ConOne(C_{2},x)$ are adjacent.
+A formula is called \emph{connected} if every constraint in the formula is critical and rectangular, and the graph, whose vertexes are constraints and edges are adjacent constraints, is connected.
+Note that this connectedness is not related to the paths from one variable to another connecting two elements.
+Recall that if for every $a,b$ there exists a path that connects $a$ and $b$, then the instance is called linked (see Section \ref{CSPInstancesDef}).